Skip to content

 What Are the Disadvantages of ODR?

 Second, ODR systems can also be vulnerable to privacy breaches.
-Because ODR operates entirely online, there is a risk that a party can access information exchanged as part of an ODR which is supposed to be confidential.
+Because ODR operates entirely online, there is a risk that a party can access information exchanged as part of an ODR that is supposed to be confidential.

 Additionally, in a cross-border dispute, you may find difficulties in dealing with language differences on your ODR platform.
 In this vein, it can also be difficult to enforce an ODR decision because you will have little correspondence with the other party beyond the online platform.